45 Unique Cultural Experiences to Inspire Your Next Trip

 Prayer flags and a Buddhist monk under a bodhi tree in Bhutan

-The process of traveling to Bhutan is unique to other countries, since tourism is controlled and you can only visit with an official guide.
+The process of traveling to Bhutan is unique to other countries because tourism is controlled and you can only visit with an official guide.
 Your guide will show you around the beautiful country by taking you to Buddhist temples, fortresses and cities.
 It's a great opportunity to learn about the Bhutanese and their deep culture.

-See our Bhutan guide for travel tips and how to customize your trip.
+See our Bhutan guide for tips on customizing your trip.

 Brazil